 FedNow is an instant payment platform that is being developed by the Federal Reserve Banks.
 It will launch between May and July 2023.

 FedNow is built to help financial institutions across the US provide fast payment service for their customers.
-Its aim is to enable instant settlement and access to funds for individuals and businesses.
+It aims to enable instant settlement and access to funds for individuals and businesses.

 Aside from improving the speed of transactions, FedNow will also support 24/7 payments including weekends and holidays.
 This will help ensure participating banks can exchange customer data and settle payments instantly any day of the week.

-FedNow is similar to RTP but there are key differences as explained here.
+What is FedNow?
+It is similar to RTP but there are a few key differences.

 How FedNow Works

 Fedwire (aka Fedwire Funds Services) is an electronic payment system also owned by the Federal Reserve Banks.
 It facilitates same-day transactions between credit unions, banks, government agencies, and branches of the Reserve Banks.
-Its aim is to ease transfer of large funds between these organizations.
+It aims to ease the transfer of large funds between these organizations.

 Foreign banks and international financial institutions can also use Fedwire.
 But they have to be affiliated with a US bank or have an account with the US Federal Reserves.

-Fedwire is jointly managed by the twelve US Federal Reserve Banks.
+The twelve US Federal Reserve Banks jointly manage Fedwire.
 It facilitates both individual and business transactions with the government.
-For example, for tax payments, levies, buying and selling federal funds.
+For example, for tax payments, levies, and buying and selling federal funds.

 How FedWire Works

-The Benefits of a New Payment Rail System
+The Importance of a New Payment Rails System

 The world of payment rails is changing, and one of the most exciting developments is a payment system that empowers you to build the financial system of your dreams.

-Orum gives you access to all major rails without costly bank integrations or prolonged compliance.
-We’re backed by the most reputable payments experts, partners, top-tier banks, and investors – all to ensure delivery of every transaction. .
+We give you access to all major payment rails without costly bank integrations or prolonged compliance.
+We’re backed by the most reputable payments experts, partners, top-tier banks, and investors – all to ensure the delivery of every transaction.